FrankensteinVariorum/fv-postCollation/README.md

        *  where the end markers of seg elements are marked we reconstruct them in pieces.
         * raise the `<seg>` marker elements marking hotspots
        *  deliver seg identifying locations to the Spinal Column file.
-* In this first stage of Part 5, we are converting the seg elements into Trojan markers using the th:namespace, and explicitly designating those that are fragments (that will break hierarchy if raised) as parts by adding a part attribute.
+* In this first stage of Part 5, we are converting the seg elements into Trojan markers using the `th:` namespace, and explicitly designating those that are fragments (that will break hierarchy if raised) as parts by adding a part attribute.
     * In the next stage, we will need to add additional seg elements to handle fragmented hotspots that break across the edition element hierarchy.
     * In the last stage of this process, we adapt CMSpMq's left-to-right sibling traversal for raising flattened elements.
     * segs with START IDs